[3.10] Toxic Rain Trickster 30 Mil Shaper DPS (the best one)

 Attack Rate = 3.33

-Using this link I compute that I should expect 73% of my 6 pods to cover a given target, or 4.4 pods per attack.
-Since there's no such real thing as partial pods, we round down.
+From hideout testing, it seems most of the time that 4 out of my 6 pods touch the click target most of the time with no flasks.
 Mirage Archer attacks with 60% less speed and deals 30% less damage, so in effect it’s a 0.4 * 0.7 = 28% more multiplier.
 So my unbuffed Shaper DPS would be:

 156k * 3.33 APS * 4 Pod/Attack * 3.7s duration per pod * 1.28 mirage archer = 9.8 million